iluvjava/Maths/Notebook 2.0 obsidian/STATS 560 Stochastic Processes/Exit Distribution.md

 I am using the column transition matrix, if you are using the row transition matrix, then the transposed will be removed in the theorem statement, and $u$ corresponds to the first column, excluding the first and last row of it.

+**References**
+Rick Durrett, Essential Stochastic, 1.8 Exit distributions.

+---
+### **Looking for the Expected Exit Time**

+Similar to the exit distribution, we solve the recurrence on the expected value and yield an general formula that describes the events by expending it with Neuman series.